Daniel908009/Multiplayer-Shooter-Game/README.md

 The Map Designer video link: - [Map Designer video](https://www.youtube.com/watch?v=HJtbwzE4uG4)

 # Current state of the game
 Right now the game is in a very basic state.
-The actual game does work, but there is not much content yet — for example, there is only one type of gun and the only other item is a medkit.
+The actual game does work, but there is not much content yet.
+For example, there is only one type of gun and the only other item is a medkit.

 Things like dynamic speed (based on what the player is standing on), walls and boundaries and showing parts of the map based on players vision are implemented though.

 On the other hand, the map designer is pretty much complete.
-It has all of the necessary features and more — for example, it works on mobile too.
-I also think it’s easily upgradable in case I start adding more features (see the **Features** part of this readme).
+It has all of the necessary features and more.
+For example, it works on mobile too.
+I also think it is easily upgradable in case I start adding more features (see the **Features** part of this readme).

 ## Why did I do it?
 I wanted to gain better experience with multiplayer online games, particularly with anticheat aspects.
 Basically, I wanted to learn how to run most of the game logic on the server side while making the client just a terminal that cannot influence the game loop in a cheaty way.